 Usually, the Dutch public broadcasting authority allows us to stream these events from their web site.
 However, those streams have some downsides: they’re often laggy and low-bandwidth, but the biggest problem is that they require people to install Adobe’s Flash Player, which is a horrible security risk with an unacceptable EULA.

 So, I’ve been looking for a way to watch those streams without having to install Adobe’s malware.
 The first thing that came to mind was DVB-T, which I’ve already been using on my bedroom TV for years.
 Granted, I only receive four channels, but I really couldn’t care less about the commercial stuff.

 One small problem: DVB-T reception requires a TV.
 And I’m certainly not planning to put a TV in every room in my house.
-So it would be nice if I could watch those streams on displays I already have: computer monitors connected to Ubuntu/Debian PCs.
+So it would be nice if I could watch those streams on displays I already have: computer monitors connected to Ubuntu/Debian/Trisquel PCs.

 I started looking for DVB-T receivers, and I managed to pick up a Realtek RTL2832 for fifteen bucks.
-Unlike a lot of other hardware, the GNU/Linux support of TV tuners is generally very decent, so I wouldn’t worry too much about incompatibility.
+The GNU/Linux support of TV tuners is generally very decent, so I wouldn’t worry too much about incompatibility.

 All you need is a little antenna near a window and you’re set.